data61/PSL/SeLFiE/Artifact_TACAS2021/Readme.txt

   The results should appear in /home/tacas21/Desktop/Yutaka/PSL/Smart_Induct/Evaluation/Eval_Base/Database.txt

-  This completes Phase 1.

-Phase 2: Format the Raw Results.

-Phase 2 - Step 1:
+Phase 1 - Step 3.

-  We copy the raw results from Phase 1 to the right locations with the right names, so that theory files for formatting the raw results can handle them.
+  We copy the raw results to the right locations with the right names, so that theory files for formatting the raw results can handle them.
   Note that we have already produced these files at the right locations with the right names, so that the AEC can skip Phase 1.